thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 A developer should be able to edit a module style sheet without introducing bugs into other parts of the site.

+Module style sheets should be concatenated, rather than individually included on a page.

 ### Specificity

 Keep specificity low and author CSS in specificity order as much as possible - from general to specific, low specificity to high specificity, global to localized.

 Guidelines: